 Welcome to the Drama Department

-Every week, students in Year 7 will have a single period of Music, Dance and Drama during which they will engage in a range of practical work intended to give them the skills required for further successful study in Key Stage 4 (Yrs 9 – 11).
+Every week, students in Year 7 will have a single period of Music, Dance and Drama during which they will engage in a range of practical work intended to give them the skills required for further successful study in Key Stage 4.
 In Year 8 students will continue to have a single period of Drama and Music each week.
+Our afterschool Dance clubs help students to develop their Dance skills even when they no longer have Dance as part of their weekly timetable.

-The Performing Arts at Harrow Way have seen an upsurge in activities over the last few years with a wide range of exciting innovations: workshops with industry professionals, regular performances and the introduction of two new qualifications: the RSL Certificate in Creative & Performing Arts (Acting & Dance) and the RSL Certificate in Performance for Music Practitioners.
+The Performing Arts at Harrow Way have seen an upsurge in activities over the last few years with a wide range of exciting innovations: workshops with industry professionals, regular performances and the introduction of two new qualifications: the BTEC Tech Award in Performing Arts (Acting & Dance) and the BTEC Tech Award in Music Practice.

 Curriculum Content